gridiron-zone/furya/docs/get-started/mainnet.md

     --commission-rate=0.1 \
     --gas=100000 \
     --fees=0.6grid \
-    --chain-id=gridiron-1 \
+    --chain-id=fury-1 \
     --from=<key-name>
 ```

 :::warning
 **Important**

-Backup the `config` directory located in your grid home (default ~/.grid/) carefully!
+Backup the `config` directory located in your fury home (default ~/.fury/) carefully!
 It is the only way to recover your validator.
 :::

 If there are no errors, then your node is now a validator or candidate (depending on whether your delegation amount is in the top 100)